-- 7.4 [Include your policy on use of cameras and videoing in school by parents and carers] - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school but these must be out of sight (eg in staff locker/teachers cupboard) during student contact time. - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises and use the lockers provided in the school lobby
+- 7.4 Use of Mobile Phones in School Policy - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
+However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school.

+7.9 Staff can bring their mobile devices into school but these must be locked away during student contact time.

+7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises.
+They are advised to use the lockers at the front of the school lobby.